Other Leaves: Kansas

 Author: Jessica L. Skladzien, Kutak Rock LLP

-- Kansas currently does not require state family and medical leave for private sector employees.
-See Family and Medical Leave of Absence.
+- Kansas does not have a state family and medical leave law applicable to private employers.
+See Family and Medical Leave.

-- Kansas law does provide that Kansas employers cannot have written or unwritten employment policies or practices that specifically exclude pregnant applicants or employees from employment.
+- A Kansas employer cannot have written or unwritten employment policy or practice that specifically excludes pregnant applicants or employees from employment.
 See Maternity Leave.

-- There is no Kansas law that requires private employers to provide employees with sick leave, paid or unpaid.
-Similarly, there is no Kansas law that requires private employers to provide employees with vacation or holiday time.
-See Sick Leave and Vacation Time; Holidays.
+- Kansas law does not requires private employers to provide employees with sick leave, vacation or holiday time.
+See Sick and Bereavement Leave/Vacation or Holiday Time;

-- Private employers must grant unpaid leave to any employee who is a member of the Kansas (or other state) National Guard to attend drills or annual muster or to perform active service.
+- An employer must provide an unpaid leave to any employee who is a member of the Kansas National Guard to attend drills and other activities.
 See Military Leave.

 - An employee is entitled to unpaid leave for absences related to jury service.
 See Jury Duty Leave.

-- Kansas employees who are victims of domestic violence or sexual assault are entitled to leave to obtain or attempt to obtain judicial relief (such a restraining order); to seek medical attention; to obtain services from a domestic violence shelter, domestic violence program or rape crisis center; or to make a court appearance related to the domestic violence or sexual assault.
+- Kansas employees who are victims of domestic violence or sexual assault are entitled to leave to, among other things, get services from a domestic violence shelter.
 See Domestic Violence Leave.